g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 export default PullToRefresh;
 ```
+The code shown earlier develops a React module named `PullToRefresh` that is capable of pulling this certain component for refreshing purposes.
+Initially, it displays numbers from 1-10 and then replaces them with but also shifts the previous list to numbers from 1-49 after the pull-down action.
+This component adopts various states thereby utilizing React hooks (`useStates`) to monitor different aspects such as the data itself and refreshes or pulls among other sections.

+The Component of `PullToRefresh` React gives the option to refresh by pulling downwards.
+It begins with showing numbers 1-10 then would show numbers 1 through to 49 when the user pulls down and releases.
+The component employs React hooks (`useState`) in managing data, as well as the states of pulling and refreshing.
+For instance, touch event handlers identify the pulling down movement, and if someone pulls down beyond 50 pixels the component pretends it is getting data and has a one-second wait before updating the state.
+As such, a message is visible on the screen that changes according to the state of pulling and there is also a spinning icon when refreshing.
+To enhance aesthetics and adaptability Tailwind CSS is used for styling.

 ### Displaying Data in the Component
 The data is organized into a list.
 Data is shown through a list called an unordered list of items `ul`.
 The different data are availed to us in the format of simple list items `li` with tailwinds CSS classes attached to them depending on their paddings and borders.

 For example: